william3438d/raw_ssl_nginx_alpine/README.md

 # raw_ssl_nginx_alpine

+- raw NGINX container based on Alpine
-- Empty NGINX image where expose port is set to 443.
+- Expose port set to 443
+- NGINX listens to port 443 only
-- NO Certs/Private key and listen on port 443 only.
+- NO cert/private key generated